BiaoWu/Android-Pull-To-Refresh/README.md

 PtrLayout.MODE_ONLY_CONTENT_MOVE
 ```

-4. set refresh listener and at last you need call onRefreshComplete().
+* Step 4 :	set refresh listener and at last you need call onRefreshComplete().
 As the name implies .

 ```
 public void setOnPullDownRefreshListener(OnRefreshListener onRefreshListener);